jumpman-cmd/jumpman-cmd/README.md

 ## Hey there! 👋
+**`Digital Maestro (Work-Of-Art)`**

 - Welcome to my GitHub profile!
-I'm a final-year Computer Science student passionate about tech solutions.🚀
+I'm a senior Computer Science student passionate about software development, ethical hacking, and operations. 🚀

+- As a DevSecOps enthusiast, I enjoy keeping it buff—I'm talking about the code, not muscles. 💪💪😂😂

-- I enjoy creating algorithms and simple solutions, and I'm always looking to improve my skills...💻
+- I enjoy creating algorithms and simple solutions, and I'm always looking to improve my skills... 💻

-- I enjoy keeping it buff.
-I am talking about the code not muscles.😂😂😂😂

 - Join me on my journey through the world of programming.
-Let's work together to build something great.
+Let's work together to build something great. 🛤️🖥️

 - Let's Code!💻🚀